hablapps/puretest/README.md

   } yield ()
 ```

-where the for-comprehension is equivalent to the following testing expression:
+where the for-comprehension expression is equivalent to the following one:

 ```scala
 program shouldMatch{ case 1 => true; case _ => false } as(())